Personalize a digital experience with audiences

 NoteAudiences work only on traditional (in-process) sites, where CMS manages both content authoring and frontend rendering.
 Audiences do not work on headless sites, where the frontend is an independent application that consumes content through APIs.

-As an example, this article builds a page with three banner variants.
+The following example builds a page with three banner variants.
 Returning visitors see Welcome back!
 First-time visitors see New here?
 Get started.
 Visitors who match neither audience see a default fallback banner.

 The example introduces the block-level personalization pattern used across CMS.
 Audience-specific blocks sit in a content area, each bound to an audience definition.
 The same pattern applies to other use cases, such as geographic targeting, campaign-driven offers, or role-based content access.